Things You Never Knew About Me

 I didn’t want to live in St. Louis, but I took the first job I could get which paid me a ridiculously low salary.
 I lived in an 80-year-old farm house provided by my employer that was falling apart and I’m fairly certain the previous occupant had been cooking meth in it.

 I starved myself, both because I hated my body and also because I couldn’t afford more than a $35 food budget each week, anyway.
-I slept at last 13 hours a day.
+I slept at least 13 hours a day.
 There wasn’t much to do when I wasn’t working, anyway.
 I didn’t have the internet, I didn’t have any friends or pets in this new city, and I didn’t have cable television so the only form of television I had was what the bunny ears on my 19 inch tv could pick up.

 I never bothered to put my bed together because I hadn’t planned to live in this place very long, so I slept on a mattress on the floor.
 I lived there for five months before I found a potential roommate to move into a half way decent apartment with.
 During the dead of winter – literally right around the solstice, the shortest days of the year with the least amount of sunlight – my land lord decided he’d work on the wiring.
 He turned the electricity back on, but neglected to hook up any of the ceiling lights, and so for the last two weeks I lived in this hell hole, I literally walked around in the dark, carrying the only lamp I owned throughout the house on an extension cord so I could see where I was going.